 But fear spurred civic leaders to keep the streets clear.
 They worried that disfigured beggars would scare women.
 They were wary of the tensions between the lower and upper classes.
 They felt a sense of religious obligation to help the poor.
 Community leaders settled on an idiomatic solution: out of sight, out of mind.

 The ugliest part of these laws came from the underlying mistrust of those who were poor and disabled.
 Throughout the 19th century, there was an ongoing debate over who was worthy of charity.
-According to Shaw, most felt that widows and orphans — victims of circumstances — warranted help from the state and the wealthy, while able-bodied paupers "were seen as chronically irresponsible and thus much less deserving of assistance."
+According to Shaw, most felt that widows and orphans — victims of circumstances — warranted help from the state and the wealthy.
+At the same time, able-bodied paupers "were seen as chronically irresponsible and thus much less deserving of assistance."

-When the ugly law was in its heyday, the Tribune featured reports of blind beggars who, when brought to court, could suddenly see, and deaf beggars who could hear.
-Case in point, this snippet from a 1908 Tribune story about a deaf and blind beggar who had a hearing before a judge: "As if by magic the man's hearing and eyesight were restored, and he took $80 from one of his pockets and counted out the amount of his fine."
+When the ugly law was in its heyday, the Tribune featured reports of blind beggars who, when brought to court, could suddenly see and deaf beggars who could hear.
+Case in point this snippet is from a 1908 Tribune story about a deaf and blind beggar who had a hearing before a judge: "As if by magic the man's hearing and eyesight were restored, and he took $80 from one of his pockets and counted out the amount of his fine."

 There were stories like the one of a blind organ grinder who, when arrested, was found with $710 on him and was said to treat his "lady friends" to car rides and cafe luncheons.
 Or the double-jointed 18-year-old who was put on probation for pretending to be disabled and begging for money.
 In 1902, the Tribune reported that the Chicago Police Department even declared war against a "beggar fraternity" that poured acid on their bodies so they'd cut a more pitiful figure.

 Then came the first World War.
-Soldiers came home from battle, their bodies torn, limbs missing, minds addled.
+Soldiers came home from battle, and their bodies were torn, limbs missing, minds addled.
 Attitudes toward people who were disabled started to change.
-In 1911, the CPD had issued its own edict "prohibiting blind mendicants, legless unfortunates and other seekers of alms from exhibiting their misfortunes to the public view," but after World War I ended in 1918, no new ugly laws were passed.
+In 1911, the CPD issued its edict "prohibiting blind mendicants, legless unfortunates and other seekers of alms from exhibiting their misfortunes to the public view."
+Still, no new ugly laws were passed after World War I ended in 1918.
 Instead, plans were made to help manage veterans' physical and mental care.

 Chicago Tribune June 23, 2016